 Your clients may be expecting more from you than outstanding professional service.
-A 2015 Cone Communications/Ebiquity Global CSR (corporate social responsibility) Study found that 91 percent of global consumers expect companies to do more than make a profit, but also operate responsibly to address social and environmental issues.
-For many spa and massage practitioners, social responsibility means community involvement, whether you donate your time and massage therapy services for a special event to raise money or on an ongoing basis to help an underserved segment of the population, such as the homeless, seniors or a group suffering from a particular health problem.
+A 2015 Cone Communications/Ebiquity Global CSR (corporate social responsibility) Study found that 91 percent of global consumers expect companies to do more than make a profit and operate responsibly to address social and environmental issues.
+For many spa and massage practitioners, social responsibility means community involvement, whether you donate your time and massage therapy services for a special event to raise money or on an ongoing basis to help an underserved segment of the population, such as the homeless, seniors, or a group suffering from a particular health problem.

 It also turns out that giving back to your community helps your spa and massage practice in ways other than living up to client expectations.
 A study by Ernst & Young and the Fidelity Charitable Gift Fund found that 62 percent of small business owners say that giving back to their community has made their company more successful in the long run.

 Here are some of the ways giving back can boost your bottom line in the long run.

 Boost your brand reputation: More people know you and, as a result, talk about your spa or massage practice to others (word of mouth marketing) and through social media.
 Consumers looking for professional massage therapy or skin care services will be more positively disposed to yours.